luohancfd/CFCFD-NG/doc/sphinx/index.rst

    :align: center
    :scale: 20%

-   Transverse injection of hydrogen into a supersonic air stream.
+   Transverse injection of hydrogen from a rectangular slot into a supersonic air stream.
+   Simulation by Tom Marty (2012) using Eilmer3 and visualization by Vince Wheatley, using Paraview.

 .. toctree::
    :maxdepth: 2